SergeyZabolotskikh/user-onboarding-system/README.md

 ## Overview

 The **User Onboarding System** is a microservices-based platform designed to manage user registration, authentication, and role-based access control.
-The system consists of three distinct microservices:
+It consists of three key microservices:

 1. **User Management Service** – Handles user registration, password updates, user deletions, and role management.
 2. **Session Management Service** – Manages JWT session creation, role-based access control (RBAC), password expiry, and validates the user's security header.
-3. **OAuth Service** – Provides OAuth 2.0 authentication for external clients, allowing users to log in or register using external providers like Google and Facebook.
-The service also supports token exchange and user session management.
+3. **OAuth Service** – Provides OAuth 2.0 authentication for external clients, enabling users to log in or register via third-party providers like Google or Facebook.

-The system uses **JWT tokens** for user sessions and **PostgreSQL** as the database.
-Kubernetes will be used for container orchestration and deployment.
+The system uses **JWT tokens** for user sessions and **PostgreSQL** as the database. **Kubernetes** is used for container orchestration and deployment.

 ---